ManuelHerreraA/SMS-ComputerLab/README.md

-# SMS Computer Lab: Signal Processing
+# SMS Computer Lab: Digital Signal Processing
 This repository contains the implementation of the Signal Processing Computer Laboratory (Université Paris-Saclay).

 ## Content